Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Microscopic structure in 2 dimensions

 \subsection{Properties of the scattering state}

 Note that the potential $V_N$ is strongly peaked within an exponentially small region.
-In order to control the dynamics of such a system, we define, with a slight abuse of notation, a potential $M_{\beta}$ with softer scaling behavior in such a way that the potential $1/2(V_N -M_\beta)$ has scattering length zero.
-This allows us to ``replace'' $V_N$ by $M_\beta$, which has nicer scaling behavior and is better to control.
+In order to control the short scale structure of $\Psi_t$, we define, with a slight abuse of notation, a potential $M_{\beta}$ with softer scaling behavior in such a way that the potential $V_N -M_\beta$ has scattering length zero.
+This allows us to ``replace'' $V_N$ by $M_\beta$, which has better scaling behavior and is easier to control.
 In particular, $\|M_\beta\| \leq C N^{-1+\beta}$ can be controlled for $\beta$ sufficiently small, while $\|V_N\|=\mathcal{O}(e^N)$ cannot be bounded by any finite polynomial in $N$.
 The potential $M_\beta$ is \textit{not} of the exact scaling $N^{-1+2\beta} M(N^{\beta} x)$.
 However, it is in the set $\mathcal{V}_{\beta}$, which we will define now.

 \begin{definition} For any $\beta>0$, we define the set of potentials $\mathcal{V}_{\beta}$ as